I didn't know I had postpartum anxiety until almost 10 months after the birth of our 2nd child, my son, Ethan.

 I got through that stressful time pretty well despite the all that was happening.
 In fact, the entire year following his birth was pretty stressful.
 Preeclampsia that came back full force just a couple days after Ethan's birth in 6 November 2012, that was accompanied with a hospital stay.
 (I'll come back to that later) Followed by extended family Thanksgiving and Christmas holidays at my house, My Mother-in-law living with us for a little over a year, Volunteering in a community service project, planning an extended family vacation, my husband starting a business that didn't pan out, then decided last minute to apply and enter grad school and having to move our family to Provo, also to host family for my sister in laws wedding all at the same time we were beginning to move.
 Fun. stuff.

 What caught the attention was when I had an anxiety attack at the beginning of last September, just a few days before my sister in laws wedding.
 The anxiety and stress had built up and I guess my adrenals and my body and mind had had an overload.
-For some reason I think the pressure of making new friends again and being involved in even more things (MBASA activities) was just the needle in the haystack...
+For some reason I think the pressure of making new friends again and being involved in even more things (MBASA activities) was just the straw that broke the camels back...